CesarOros/marvel-core/readme.md

 ## Important For mongoDB

+Remember that connection to db is actually mine, you have to change this conection in `src/commands/utils.py`

 Actually mongo database (`marvel`) and collection (`users`) is hardcoded in `src/commands/utils.py` file, you can change these values but have to be named with the same name in mongodb.